tetranz/select2entity-bundle/README.md

 The project was inspired by [lifo/typeahead-bundle](https://github.com/lifo101/typeahead-bundle) which uses the Typeahead component in Bootstrap 2 to provide similar functionality.
 Select2Entity can be used anywhere Select2 can be installed, including Bootstrap 3.

-Thanks to @ismailbaskin we now have Select2 version 4 compatibility.
+Thanks to @ismailbaskin we now also have Select2 version 4 compatibility.

+Be AWARE: current select2 major version 3 does not support all the available options (WIP).

 ##Screenshots##